 This morning we are proud to announce an initiative that will both help scientists understand the emerging coronavirus pandemic and ensure the needs of cancer patients and survivors are being included as the research goes forward.

 A SU2C-supported researcher, also a Lead Investigator on the famed Harvard-led Nurses’ Health Studies which includes over 280,000 participants, helped develop a mobile-phone app to allow people to report any symptoms they may have that could be the result of a COVID-19 infection.
-The app, called COVID Symptom Tracker, was originally created in the UK and is available now in the US for download on Apple (iOS) and Android cellphones.
+The app, called COVID Symptom Study, formerly known as COVID Symptom Tracker, was originally created in the UK and is available now in the US for download on Apple (iOS) and Android cellphones.
 With just a few questions, to be filled in daily, scientists will have the ability to track the development (or not) of symptoms from millions of people.